aarossig/aarossig.net/content/about/index.md

-In December of 2021, I decided to leave Tidal to spend more time working closely with embedded systems and accepted a role as lead of the Image Signal Processor (ISP) Silicon Validation (SiVal) team.
+In December of 2021, I decided to leave Tidal to spend more time working closely with embedded systems and accepted a role as lead of the Image Signal Processor Silicon Validation (ISP SiVal) team.
 This team is responsible for validating the design of the ISP used in the Tensor SoC.
 This covers a large body of work including part characterization, pre-silicon emulation and working with hardened complex algorithms to validate their correctness and performance.

+The charter has grown to become the Multimedia Silicon Validation (MM SiVal) team which includes Codecs, Camera, TPU and Display subsystems.

 ### L-3 WESCAM